 Whether you are operating single or multiple sites, NSB is equipped to supply the maintenance plan and the coatings you need, as well as ongoing advice and support to help you optimise your coating’s life.

-NSB holds ISO 9001 and ISO 14001 certification along with the Australian based CSIRO Painting Contractors Certification Program (PCCP) accreditation.
+NSB holds Australian-based CSIRO Painting Contractors Certification Program (PCCP) accreditation.
 NSB is also a member of NACE International, the worldwide corrosion authority.

 It is now an NZTA requirement that any coatings works carried out on their steel structures is to be undertaken by a company holding the PCCP accreditation.

 An AMS allows for is simple budgeting for future works.
 Coatings are usually an oversight and it’s often too late for budgeting when issues are found.
 It’s not uncommon to be doing other maintenance works on a structure, and coatings only being considered once problems are found.
 This often requires extensive and costly section replacement followed by coatings which have not been budgeted for.